ostadabbas/SLP-Dataset-and-Code/README.md

 Graduate Student R&D Team: Shuangjun Liu (team lead), and Xiaofei Huang.

-Also, special thanks to the student volunteers ( Zhilan Li, Zhun Deng, Cheng Li, Zhongnan Su, Fei Xue, Fei Gao and Yu Yin) that helped us to collect and prepare the SLP dataset.
+Also, special thanks to the student volunteers (Zhilan Li, Zhun Deng, Cheng Li, Zhongnan Su, Fei Xue, Fei Gao, and Yu Yin) that helped us to collect and prepare the SLP dataset.

 ## License
 * This code is for non-commercial purpose only.